-A Thai stick is an ancient form of a cannabis “cigar” deriving from Thailand, most popular in the United States in the 1970s.
-A Thai stick typically consists of cured flower skewered on a bamboo stick, wrapped in fan leaves and tied together with hemp string.
+A Thai stick is an ancient form of a cannabis “cigar” that originated in Thailand.
+Thai sticks were popular in the United States in the 1970s.
+A Thai stick typically consists of cured flower skewered on a bamboo stick, wrapped in fan leaves, and tied together with hemp string.

 In the modern age of cannabis legalization and product innovation, the luxury blunt or cannabis cigar has become a more prominent dispensary item in legal regions.
 But the modern canna-cigar's precursor, the Thai stick, is of ancient origin, and its basic form has barely changed since the days of its inception.

 The construction of a Thai stick is, at its core, fairly simple and straightforward, though the smoking experience it provides may contrast significantly with that of a traditional joint or blunt.

 Most cannabis users will be familiar with the essential elements — long stocks of cured cannabis colas skewered or pressed around a bamboo stick, then wrapped in fan leaves.
 The Thai stick may also possibly be dipped in concentrate and/or sprinkled with kief.
 When the bamboo stick at the center is removed for smoking, the remaining hole in the center allows for sufficient airflow to properly burn the pressed flower, oil, and leaf wrap.